evkx/evkx.github.io/content/models/audi/e-tron/e-tron_S/_index.md

 ### Availability & Pricing

 This model had world premiere 19.11.2019 and deliveries started May 2020.
 This models has now been discontined.
+This model has been replaced by [Audi SQ8 e-tron](/models/audi/q8_e-tron/sq8_e-tron).
 <object type="image/svg+xml" data="modelnavigation.svg"></object>